rapidsai/rapids.ai/dask.md

 <i class="fas fa-caret-right"></i> The NYC Taxi End-to-End notebook uses trip data to predict New York City taxi fares (a regression problem). **[Go to notebook <i class="fas fa-angle-double-right"></i>](https://github.com/efajardo-nv/rapids-dataproc/blob/master/notebooks/NYCTaxi-E2E.ipynb){: target="_blank"}**
 {: .no-tb-margins }

-## <i class="fas fa-exclamation-circle"></i> Working with Apache Spark
-{: .padding-top-3em}
-Dask collaborates with Apache Spark and its ecosystem.
-However, there are some basic differences.
-Spark is mature and all-inclusive.
-If your use cases are typical ETL + SQL and you’re already using Scala on big data hardware, then Spark is a safe bet.
-Dask is much lighter weight and easier to integrate into existing code and hardware.
-If you use Python and associated libraries like NumPy and pandas and want added flexible parallelism, then Dask may be right for you.
-Read a **[comparison of Spark and Dask](https://docs.dask.org/en/latest/spark.html){: target="_blank"}**.

 {% endcapture %}
+{% capture gpus_nb_img %}
+<i class="far fa-bookmark"></i>{: .dask-icon }

+{% endcapture %}
-{% include section-single.html
+{% include section-onethird-twothird.html
     background="background-gray"
-    padding-top="1em" padding-bottom="10em"
+    padding-top="0em" padding-bottom="10em"
-    content-single=gpus_single
+    content-one-third=gpus_nb_img
+    content-two-third=gpus_nb
 %}

 {% capture usecase_single %}
 # Use Cases

 Dask is widely and routinely used, running on everything from laptops to thousand-machine clusters in-house, on the cloud, and on high-performance computing (HPC) supercomputers.
 Its ability to process hundreds of terabytes of data efficiently makes it a powerful tool in three key areas.
-See how Dask is being used across industry.
-Read stories from other **[Dask users](https://stories.dask.org/en/latest/){: target="_blank"}** and see specific examples of how **[people are using Dask](http://docs.dask.org/en/latest/use-cases.html){: target="_blank"}**.
+See how Dask is being used across industry by reading stories from other **[Dask users](https://stories.dask.org/en/latest/){: target="_blank"}** and see specific examples of how **[people are using Dask](http://docs.dask.org/en/latest/use-cases.html){: target="_blank"}**.
 {: .subtitle}

 {% endcapture %}